Monica-Kirabo/tdd-student-store-starter/README.md

 #### Stretch Features

 - [ ] User can click in the top navigation bar to scroll to the relevant section.
-- [ x] User sees a "not found" display when searching for a nonexistent product.
+- [x] User sees a "not found" display when searching for a nonexistent product.
 - [ ] Create an endpoint for fetching all orders in the database, and an endpoint for serving an individual order based on its id.
 - [ ] Build a page in the UI that displays the list of all past orders and lets the user click on any individual order to take them to a more detailed page of the transaction.
 - [ ] Allow users to use an input to filter orders by the email of the person who placed the order.